artmg/macUP/application_installation.md

-cask 'freac'            # rip audio cds - alternative is xld cask 'geany'            # capable editor or lite ide cask 'gimp'             # raster image manipulation cask 'gitahead'         # foss gui for git workflows cask 'google-chrome'    # fully featured browser if you have no objections cask 'grandperspective' # visual display of disk size used by files in tree cask 'hex-fiend'        # hex viewer / editor / compare
+cask 'freac'            # rip audio cds - alternative is xld cask 'geany'            # capable editor or lite ide cask 'gimp'             # raster image manipulation cask 'gittyup'          # foss gui for git workflows, fork of gitahead cask 'google-chrome'    # fully featured browser if you have no objections cask 'grandperspective' # visual display of disk size used by files in tree cask 'hex-fiend'        # hex viewer / editor / compare